Luis Garcia Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Reds pitching staff ranks 15th in MLB.
+- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 17th in the league.

-- The Reds have a 4.99 team ERA that ranks 27th across all MLB pitching staffs.
+- The Reds' 4.95 team ERA ranks 27th among all league pitching staffs.

-- Reds pitchers combine to give up the fifth-most home runs in baseball (114 total, 1.4 per game).
+- The Reds surrender the fourth-most home runs in baseball (115 total, 1.4 per game).

+- Kennedy starts for the first time this season for the Reds.

+- It's the season debut and his first appearance in more than a year for the 28-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.